4ofdiamonds/qnotes/README.md

 ## General
 - Some of the notes are not correctly translated over but most of it should all be readable
 - I will update these notes as frequently as I take them
+- You can navigate the notes by using the file explorer in the top left
+	- Excalidraw is just images used for the notes
+	- Academics is where all the notes actually are
 ## University Students
 - To access my notes from McMaster go to [[Year I]] to access all my year one notes or you can just go to the file explorer on the top left and open Academics>Year I>Fall Semester>Whichever course
 - Each course is organized in units folders and each unit folder will have lectures, labs, tutorials, and case studies.
 The files will be named with: